HunainHumail/Manzil-Career-Coaching-App/README.md

 Build a team of experts, onboarding students and coaches on ***Manzil**.
 Update our tech stack and use machine learning to scale data and improve the students and coaches experience.

-For More info what are our thoughts.
-[Click me to find out!](https://docs.google.com/document/d/1KqXZapvAgpC2qhXb3Ux6EX7nW5TZtoqPdd63r43ueK0/edit?usp=sharing)